HackerExperience/specs/hacker_experience_2/objectives.md

 # Hackability

+Hacker Experience 2 simulates a world where everything is hackable.
+Servers, phones, connections, drones and anything that might emerge.
+In addition to that, the player can interact with elements of the world like entities, buildings and network data flowing through servers.

 # Simulation

 Above all else, HE2 is a hacking *simulation*.
 Thus, we aim to simulate reality as accurate as possible, while keeping the game enjoyable.